openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    private
    subclass

-Class members declared *protected* or *public* are inherited by subclasses that are declared in a package other than the package containing the class declaration.
+Class members declared ``protected`` or ``public`` are inherited by subclasses that are declared in a package other than the package containing the class declaration.

+Class members declared ``internal`` are accessible for the classes and interfaces of the package the current class resides in.

 Constructors and class initializers are not members, and are not inherited.